-\begin{remark} A key feature of $\hat\beta_{L,\pi}$ is that it achieves consistency without requiring estimation of the productivity components $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$, which would demand many observations of each worker and firm.
-This is in contrast to more standard approaches, such as the iterative least squares procedure of \cite{bai2009panel}, which estimates $\beta_0$ jointly with unit-specific effects.
-In that setting, the asymptotic behavior of the estimator for $\beta_0$ depends on the properties of the estimators for $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.
-By avoiding their estimation altogether, and directly isolating $\beta_0$, the cycle-based estimator sidesteps this difficulty. \end{remark}
+\begin{remark} A key feature of $\hat{\beta}_{L,s}$ is that it is consistent without requiring estimation of the productivity collections $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.
+Consistent estimation of these objects would generally require sufficiently many informative observations for each worker and firm.
+This is in contrast to more standard approaches, such as the iterative least squares method of \citet{bai2009panel}, which estimate $\beta_0$ jointly with unit-specific effects, so the asymptotic behavior of the estimator of $\beta_0$ depends on the properties of the estimators of those effects.
+By isolating $\beta_0$ directly, the cycle-based estimator avoids this dependence. \end{remark}